ThatBlokeCalledJay/ClientTokenAuthentication/README.md

 }
 ```

-This will allow the user to authenticate swagger requests by providing the required `client id` and `token`.
+This will allow the user to authenticate swagger requests by providing the required `Client-ID` and `API-Key` header values.

 ## 2. Add Authorization